bgamari/nanomsg-haskell/README.md

 complete mapping of the C api.

-There's support for [blocking](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Concurrent.html#v:threadWaitRead) send and recv, a non-blocking receive, all the socket types and the methods you need to wire them up and tear them down again.
+There's support for [blocking](http://hackage.haskell.org/packages/archive/base/latest/doc/html/Control-Concurrent.html#v:threadWaitRead) send and recv, a non-blocking receive, and all the socket types and the methods you need to wire them up and tear them down again.

 Most socket options are available through accessor and mutator